isabella-burdon/meta_pipe/README.md

 # meta_pipe 🧬
-Pipeline to QC and filter long read metagenomic data and generate taxonomic profiles using sourmash.
+Meta pipe is a pipeline to QC and filter long read metagenomic data and generate taxonomic profiles using sourmash.
 Compatible with MacOS
 Requires mamba package manager